Form a Corporation in Utah

 You will need to locate a business name that is obviously available for your new corporation when you submit your filings to the State of Utah.
 Records with the Secretary of State will be used to ensure that your chosen name is available.
 Keep in mind that any filing that submits a used name will be rejected.
 Also remember that your chosen name cannot resemble another company’s name so closely that it creates deception or confusion.
 Finally, you cannot mislead the public with your chosen name.
 Other statutory requirements are in place too.

 Spend some time and effort when choosing your name.
 It is smart for optimal branding, and it is necessary to comply with the law.
-For a full appreciation of what’s involved, how to reserve a name with the state, and how to do some searches for yourself, see our article, Is My Business Name Available?
+You can conduct searches for available names, or have SunDoc check name availability or reserve your corporation name for you.

 You can apply for your EIN by submitting Form SS4 to the IRS, at no charge.
 SunDoc can apply for this on your behalf also.
 See our EIN page.